Facilities management: Single-use plastics

 Degrading plastic not only pollutes the environment but also contributes to climate change

 Some will argue that the problem can only truly be dealt with by eliminating all plastic from the supply chain.
 This appears all the more important when discovering that degrading plastic not only pollutes the environment but also contributes to climate change.
-However, this requires long-term planning and overlooks the many benefits of plastic when it’s used responsibly – re-useable coffee cups and water bottles, eco-friendly cleaning products and sustainable catering supplies such as large condiment dispensers, for example.
+However, this requires long-term planning and overlooks the many benefits of plastic when it’s used responsibly – reuseable coffee cups and water bottles, eco-friendly cleaning products and sustainable catering supplies such as large condiment dispensers, for example.
 While we need to cut down drastically on unnecessary consumption, completely demonising the material would be counterproductive.

 So, what action can be taken that protects commerce but also mitigates its environmental impact?
 First, companies should focus their efforts on eradicating excessive single-use plastic, both internally and in partnership with client organisations, as this will reduce both demand and subsequent introduction of new material into the environment.
 In catering, for example, items such as plastic straws, coffee cups with polyethylene lining and disposable cutlery should now be long gone: not only are they easily replaceable, but consumers also expect them to be phased out in favour of greener alternatives.
 Such actions contribute to a change in the consumption habits that ecologists such as Matt Wilkins argue are found at the root of the problem.

 Since plastic pollution entered the public consciousness, much noise has been made about biodegradable alternatives, with many regarding them as the best compromise for businesses that want to reduce their impact but also limit operational disruption.
-On the face of it this appears to make sense, but the approach will inevitably prove counterproductive to any organisation with legitimate green aspirations: in the 1st instance, there is no actual reduction in the amount of plastic being used, and 2nd, these alternatives emit powerful greenhouse gases such as methane and ethylene as they decompose.
+On the face of it this appears to make sense, but the approach will inevitably prove counterproductive to any organisation with legitimate green aspirations: in the first instance, there is no actual reduction in the amount of plastic being used, and second, these alternatives emit powerful greenhouse gases such as methane and ethylene as they decompose.
 Like simply recycling more, this choice runs the risk of kicking the can further down the road.

 Others have proposed using only polyethylene terephthalate (PET) and other already recycled plastics.
 PET is grade 1 on the table of resin codes, the system that is used to identify plastic composition in products, and the easiest type for recycling plants to process.
 The argument goes that the more businesses use these plastics, the more efficient the entire recycling process becomes, which in turn diverts refuse from landfill.
 While this would reduce the UK’s processing bottleneck, it would require considerable effort to disseminate this information to the general public, and more still to get everyone fully on board.
 It is also difficult to implement this change under current rules.
 A reduction in consumption rates would therefore seem more effective until better legislation is put in place.

 Perhaps the most practical solution, then, is greater collaboration and education.
 Partnering with suppliers that share similar aspirations in terms of sustainability will help to shift the behaviour that is a large part of why there is so much plastic in the environment.
-FM service provider Churchill, for example, has been working with its janitorial distributor to develop sustainable packaging for some of its most popular products.
+Facilities management service provider Churchill, for example, has been working with its janitorial distributor to develop sustainable packaging for some of its most popular products.
 This move will see 60,000 single-use plastic items removed from operation, a figure expected to increase as more products are replaced.
 The company has also partnered with marine conservation charity Surfers Against Sewage to educate staff and partners about the wider-reaching damage that the existing throwaway culture is having on the environment.

 Moves like this will not solve our problem with plastic; neither can facilities management be asked to take sole responsibility.
 It does, however, have the power to instigate sustainable changes that will over time turn off the plastic tap.
 Our addiction to plastic is powerful – though not unbreakable, if we adopt an intelligent strategy and sense of collective responsibility.

-Antony Law is managing director of Churchill and vice-president of IFMA UK
+Antony Law is managing director of Churchill

 Further information